Jessecar96/SteamBot/README.md

 ### `trade.AcceptTrade()` ###
 Accepts the trade.
 ### `trade.SendMessage(string msg)` ###
-ends a message to the other user over trade chat.
+Sends a message to the other user over trade chat.

 ## More help? ##
 If it's a bug, open an Issue; if you have a fix, open a Pull Request.
 A list of contributors (add yourself if you want to):